theKnary/Textplay/README.rst

 - Clone this repo somewhere convenient,
 - ``cd`` into that directory,
 - ``cp makefile_* makefile``
-    *: the OS that of your computer
+    * : the OS of your computer
 - run ``make install``.

 This will place a symbolic link to textplay in ``/usr/local/bin/``.